Civil society advances the public good with institutions powered by private energies

 Our support of CSOs provides communities with the resources and tools to help citizens’ groups take the lead in solving community problems.
 The Foundation supports programs that are initiated by the communities so the investment continues on over the years with the commitment of local people themselves.

-AKF USA has developed and implemented programs to strengthen local governance in Afghanistan and women’s empowerment in Pakistan, connecting communities to their governments and more effective provision of services.
+AKF USA has developed and implemented programs to strengthen local governance in Afghanistan and empowering local civil society organizations in Kenya, connecting communities to their governments and more effective provision of services.
 The Foundation fosters CSOs’ abilities to sustain themselves by working with them to build independent assets, capacity, and trust from the communities they serve.
 In East Africa, we have helped to create over 200 locally owned early childhood centers.

 AKF USA is working to study and support the building of social cohesion in the Kyrgyz Republic, where violence in 2010 sowed mistrust and exclusion.
 In Tajikistan, the Foundation’s work has created 2,500 jobs with 500,000 people benefiting from village-organized projects to repair and rebuild schools, clinics and infrastructure.